|

 Have not always understood,

-You with you dog devotion
+You with your dog devotion

 Blindly believed me good.